 These appliances must be fine-tuned and modified periodically so as to properly move the teeth and the jaw to the desired positions.

+Information on how to become an orthodontist can be found by contacting one of the many universities offering orthodontic education.
+The requirements to become an orthodontist begins with first attaining a dentist degree.
 Orthodontists have the same foundation training as dentists do: four years of dental school and Part I and II of the NBDE (National Board Dental Exam).
 The orthodontist then goes onto a 2-3 year orthodontic program for additional training.
+Orthodontist degree requirements can be achieved at more than 50 Orthodontist Schools in the US.
+Contacting one of these schools is the first step in getting more information on how to become an orthodontist.

 A solid background in higher level sciences such as chemistry, biology, and physics will help.
 Latin is highly beneficial as are business, psychology, and sociology courses.
 You will need background in running your own business and working with the public.